SP7-Ritmare/starterkit/docs/tutorials/admin/scratch.rst

-For the PostgreSQL and PostGIS installation please follow this wikipage: https://trac.osgeo.org/postgis/wiki/UsersWikiPostGIS21UbuntuPGSQL93Apt
+For the PostgreSQL and PostGIS installation please follow this wikipage: https://trac.osgeo.org/postgis/wiki/UsersWikiPostGIS21UbuntuPGSQL93Apt if return this error:
+Error: No existing local cluster is suitable as a default target.
+Please see man pg_wrapper(1) how to specify one.

 Just a note: GET-IT expects to find a webapp named "observations".
 So, before "Install and configure Tomcat",